 A contingency makes the obligation to buy conditional upon the happening of a certain event.
 If the event doesn't happen, then the buyer is not obligated to buy.
 The buyer may then cancel.
 The cancellation is not a breach because the buyer has a contractual right to cancel.
 And because the buyer has a right to cancel, the seller cannot claim damages.
-Therefore the buyer is entitled to the return of the deposit.
+Therefore, the buyer is entitled to the return of the deposit.

 For example, a basic contingency is an appraisal contingency.
-The standard C.A.R. purchase agreement states that the contract is, "contingent upon a written appraisal by a licensed or certified appraiser of the Property at no less than the specified purchase price."
-(Item 3I) of the RPA-CA).
+The standard C.A.R. purchase agreement states that the contract is, "contingent upon a written appraisal by a licensed or certified appraiser of the Property at no less than the specified in paragraph 3L(2), without requiring repairs or improvements to the Property."
+(Item 8B) of the RPA).
 If the property doesn't appraise at the purchase price, then the buyer may cancel based upon this appraisal contingency, and the buyer would be entitled to the return of the deposit.